Power Glove: Games

 Two games were released with specific features for use with the Power Glove: Super Glove Ball, a faux-3D puzzle maze game; and Bad Street Brawler, a beat 'em up.
 Both games are playable with the standard NES controller, but include moves that can only be used with the glove.
 These two games are branded as part of the "Power Glove Gaming Series".
 Since no Power Glove-specific games ever retailed in Japan, the Power Glove was sold only as an alternative controller.

 Two more games, Glove Pilot and Manipulator Glove Adventure, were announced but never released.
 Another unreleased game, Tech Town or Tektown, is a virtual puzzle solving game in which the player moved a robotic hand around a deserted space station type of setting, using the glove to open doors and to pick up and use tools.
 It can be seen in a sneak peek in the Official Power Glove Game Players Gametape.

-Games without specific support can also be played with the glove by inputting codes on the glove's keypad that set a control scheme for the glove.
+The Power Glove was adopted by the emerging virtual reality community in the 1990s to interact with 3D worlds in a cheaper way to the popular high end DataGlove produced by VPL Research.
+REND386 was the bridging shareware software to support it.

 Reception

-The Power Glove sold nearly one million units.
+The Power Glove sold nearly one million units and was a commercial success.
 However, it generally received extremely poor reception, because the controls for the glove were incredibly obtuse, making it completely impractical for almost every game on the console.
+Only two games were specially constructed for the Power Glove, and many users had no practical use for it for other noteworthy games of its time.
+Consumer complaints also noted the poor connection signal between the glove and the console, build quality of the materials, and high price point for 1989 (retail price was $100, approximately $250 in 2024).

 In popular culture

-The Power Glove is prominently shown in the Nintendo-produced film The Wizard, wielded by antagonist Lucas Barton (Jackey Vinson), whose smug boast, "I love the Power Glove.
-It's so bad," became an Internet meme years later.

-The glove is featured in the YouTube web series, The Angry Video Game Nerd."

-In Freddy's Dead: The Final Nightmare (1991), after losing his controller that was controlling Spencer, Freddy utilises his own version of the Power Glove that was grafted on his clawed glove to replace the controller while saying "Hey, you forgot the Power Glove!"

-Japanese heavy metal band Seikima-II featured the Power Glove in the music video for a rerecorded version of their song "House of Wax".
-Where it was used by bassist Xenon Ishikawa.

-In 2013, a documentary about the Power Glove, called The Power of Glove, was put into development.
-The film was released publicly in 2019.

-American instrumental power metal/Nintendocore cover band Powerglove took their name from the accessory.

-In the Regular Show episode, "Video Game Wizards", the characters enter a competition hoping to win the Maximum Glove, a parody of the Power Glove.
-The competition's commercial goes as far as to include the line "It's so bad", in reference to The Wizard's depiction of the glove.

-In Hackers, the FBI technician is briefly shown wearing a Power Glove after seizing character Joey Pardella's computer.

-In Smosh, the Teleporting Fat Guy wears a Power Glove.